Farm Name: Hulan Johnston Farm

 Location: Littleton, Halifax County, NC

-In a rugged pasture dotted with cedar trees and bordered by a gray wooden fence, goats and cattle graze.
-A large white box sits at the edge of the pasture, looking something like an out-of-place refrigerator; an electrical cord runs from it toward a small farmhouse.
+In a pasture dotted with cedar trees and bordered by a gray wooden fence, goats and cattle graze.
+A large white box sits at the edge of the pasture, looking something like an out-of-place refrigerator.
+An electrical cord runs from it toward a small farmhouse.
 As Hulan Johnston walks over to the box, his herd of goats lift their heads and break into a gallop.
-Almost stepping on his feet, the goats bow and twitch their ears, covering their square, pensive eyes.
-Hulan opens the door, revealing bright green grass growing in moist trays filled with earthy mats.
-He lifts and tosses a few of these mats into the feeding trough for his goats and they munch away, elated by the lush young shoots of oat grass.
+They quickly surround him.
+He opens the door, revealing bright green grass growing in individual trays.
+He lifts and tosses a few of these mats of grass into the feeding trough for his goats.
+They eat with gusto, elated by the tasty young shoots.

 Hulan describes his livestock feeding system as “a hydroponic growing room that has been specially developed to sprout grain and legume seeds for a highly nutritious yet cost effective livestock feed.”
 His ability to describe technical details and his love for farming reflect a career in industrial arts and agriculture.
 Hulan received his Bachelor’s degree in Industrial Education and his Master’s in Vocational Education in 1994.
 When he is not teaching industrial arts, he is tending to his animals or cultivating corn and soybeans on his family’s farm.